 - a.
-For patients with 0 to 30 consecutive days of abstinence, presumptive UDT is expected at a frequency of 1 to 3 presumptive UDT per week.
-More than 3 presumptive panels in one week is not reasonable and necessary and is not covered by Medicare. - b.
-For patients with 31 to 90 consecutive days of abstinence, presumptive UDT is expected at a frequency of 1 to 3 UDT per week.
-More than 3 presumptive UDT in one week is not reasonable and necessary and is not be covered by Medicare. - c.
+For patients with 0 to 90 consecutive days of abstinence, presumptive UDT is expected at a frequency of 1 to 3 presumptive UDT per week.
+More than 3 presumptive UDT in one week is not reasonable and necessary and is not covered by Medicare. - b.
 For patients with > 90 consecutive days of abstinence, presumptive UDT is expected at a frequency of 1 to 3 UDT in one month.
-More than 3 physician-directed UDT in one month is not reasonable and necessary and is not covered by Medicare.
+More than 3 physician-directed UDT in one month is not reasonable and necessary and is not be covered by Medicare.